How We Hear @ Rough Draft Theater Festival

 Last weekend I had an opportunity to watch one of the new plays performed at the 5th Rough Draft Festival at the LaGuardia Performing Arts Center in LIC.
 The play was entitled How We Hear by Emily Lyon.

-It was an exploratory exposition of what how the American national dialogue has changed over the past century and a half [158 years] and it was as much an experience, as it was a performance.
+It was an exploratory exposition of how the American national dialogue has changed over the past century and a half [158 years], and it was as much an experience, as it was a performance.

 What Lyon did with the next hour and half of our time was an interesting journey through selected excerpts of our national debate.
-But even more importantly, Lyon took us on an exploratory journey - including some real time processing - of how new forms of mass media, with the incredible proliferation of information venues and access, impacts our ability to have a honest dialogue about important issues facing our society in a way that everyday Americans are able to process.
+But even more importantly, Lyon took us on an exploratory journey that included some real time processing of new forms of mass media.
+The incredible proliferation of information venues and news access over the past few decades, has inundated our ability to process the news, and stunted our ability to have an honest dialogue about the important issues facing our society, in a manner that everyday Americans are able to manage.

 Lincoln Douglas Debates @ LaGuardia Performing Arts Center